Google Penguin: Everything You Need to Know

 How to Recover from Penguin Penalty

 SEO specialists who have been around since 2012 know that manually removing spammy links or disavowing offending links through Google’s Disavow Tool is one of the most fundamental ways to recover from a link-based penalty.

-Google recommends that all websites proceed with caution when using the disavow tool.
-Incorrect usage may include your website losing its rankings.
+Google recommends that all websites proceed with caution when using the Disavow tool.
+Incorrect usage may include your website to lose its rankings.

-Another approach is to manually outreach to offending websites and kindly request that they remove your link.
+Another approach is to outreach to the offending websites manually and kindly request that they remove your link.
 For a large website, you may need help in facilitating this process.
 If this is the case, an experienced SEO agency may help.

 Google Penguin Myths & Misconceptions

 Over the years, the SEO community had different opinions and misconceptions about how Penguin works and how to benefit from it.
 With Google’s subsequent algorithm updates and a highly competitive search landscape, expect some myths to pop out – and Penguin is no exemption.

 Here are some Google Penguin myths and misconceptions to shed light and clear your confusion.

 Myth: Google Penguin Downgrade Is a Manual Penalty

 Some see a Penguin penalty as being a manual penalty, and not algorithmic.
 This isn’t the case and since Google has integrated Penguin into their Core Algorithmic, all link-related penalties are purely algorithm-based.